Skip to contents

 About

-The EpiSewer R package provides a Bayesian generative model to estimate effective reproduction numbers and other epidemiological parameters from concentration measurements at a wastewater treatment plant (or other sampling site) over time.
-This allows to track the transmission dynamics of a pathogen in the associated catchment population.
-The EpiSewer model is tailored to the specifics of wastewater concentration measurements, offers comprehensive uncertainty quantification via MCMC sampling in stan, and provides easily configurable modeling components.
+The EpiSewer R package provides a Bayesian generative model to estimate the effective reproduction number Rt and other transmission indicators from pathogen concentrations measured in wastewater.
+This enables tracking of transmission dynamics both retrospectively and in real time.
+EpiSewer is tailored to the specifics of wastewater concentration measurements, offers comprehensive uncertainty quantification via MCMC sampling in stan, and provides easily configurable modeling components.
+See our paper for a detailed assessment of the model’s performance.

 Model highlights